 Visiting the seaside town of Cefalù.

 For families visiting Sicily one of the most beautiful places to visit is the small town of Cefalù.
 Located about 40 miles east of Palermo, Cefalù is easily reachable both by car and train.
 Compared to Sicily’s main cities, Cefalù offers a slower paced lifestyle and is home to around 14,000 people.
 Cefalù is greatly known for its Roman Catholic Basilica, one of nine structures included in the UNESCO World Heritage Site known as Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale.
-The town of Cefalù also offers long and sandy beaches, perfect for enjoying a nice holiday under the sun and diving in crystal-clear water.
+The town of Cefalù also offers long and sandy beaches, a perfect destination to have a charter yacht to fully enjoy a nice holiday under the sun and diving in crystal-clear water.
+You can check this website for information about yachts in Sicily .
 To enjoy an even more incredible Cefalù holiday, it is recommended to stay in one of the many private accommodations available, preferably with a sea or beachfront view.

 Trekking on Mount Etna.